-In the short run, the difference between the 'topping up' and the 'paying twice' strategies may seem small, but the long run political dynamic is fundamentally different.
-Allowing topping up can be increase the political support for public provision (Epple och Romano (1996), Gouveia (1997)), while having high income earners paying twice is likely to erode their willingness to pay taxes to finance the public system.
+In the short run, the difference between the "topping up" and the "paying twice" strategies may seem small, but the long run political dynamic is fundamentally different.
+Allowing topping up can be increase the political support for public provision (Epple and Romano, 1996, Gouveia, 1997), while having high income earners paying twice is likely to erode their willingness to pay taxes to finance the public system.
 Empirical support for the latter mechanism has been provided by Hall and Preston (1998) who showed that people who opt out from publicly provided health care and pay for private health insurance support less spending on the public system.

-To put it harshely, policy makers are facing an unpleasant choice between three alternatives: Increasing taxes, facilitating topping up and accepting increasing inequality of access to welfare services, or having high income earners paying twice and risk eroding welfare state support.
+To put it harshly, policy makers are facing an unpleasant choice between three alternatives: Increasing taxes, facilitating topping up and accepting increasing inequality of access to welfare services, or having high income earners paying twice and risk eroding welfare state support.
 In practice, the three strategies are not mutually exlusive.
 As discussed by Bergh (2008) there are signs that Swedish policy makers implement at least the incremental changes that are necessary to secure majority support for a high tax welfare state.
-In many cases, the changes are likely to imply that the vertical income distribution of the welfare statedecreases, as many welfare services are changed according to the preferences of the middleclass.
+In many cases, the changes are likely to imply that the vertical income distribution of the welfare state decreases, as many welfare services are changed according to the preferences of the middleclass.
 The tendency for welfare state programs to adjusted to the interests of the middle class for political reasons is well-documented (Goodin and Le Grand, 1987)

-If the strategy continues, policy makers in the future may well opt for a mix of higher taxes, topping up and having some groups paying twice, resulting in the nordic welfare states muddling through the challenges ahead.
-In any case it can be concluded that while the problems caused by the Baumol effect for financial sustainability have been somewhat exagerated, the political problems related to vertical income redistribution may well be underestimated.
+If the strategy continues, policy makers in the future may well opt for a mix of higher taxes, topping up and having some groups paying twice, resulting in the Nordic welfare states muddling through the challenges ahead.
+In any case it can be concluded that while the problems caused by the Baumol effect for financial sustainability have been somewhat exaggerated, the political problems related to vertical income redistribution may well be underestimated.